 2. Fill out the Lean Canvas Template

 With your team, select a business idea.
-All submissions must be focused on improving the state of West Virginia.
-Once you have your idea, visit the website (see below) to fill out the Business Template.
+All businesses must plan to register for business in the state of West Virginia.
+Once you have your idea, visit the website (https://www.businessplanwv.com/high-school-bpc) to fill out the Lean Canvas Template.